 Pretending to be happy is a sign that something is wrong.
 There are a couple of reasons you might choose to do this over revealing how you’re actually feeling.

-Convenience, fear of being misunderstood, or not wanting to burden people can drive you to fake happiness.
-This might seem like a better option than worrying those around you.
+Convenience, fear of being misunderstood, or not wanting to burden people with your negative feelings can drive you to fake happiness.

 But if your state of happiness isn’t genuine, can you ‘trick’ yourself into being happy?

-Let’s go over some of the reasons why faking a smile won’t lead to happiness and health.
+Let’s explore why faking a smile won’t lead to happiness and health.

 You’re Pretending, Not Feeling